webithug/OmniNet_web/README.md

+# Event level foundation model.

+This work is inspired from [SPANet](https://github.com/Alexanders101/SPANet/tree/v1.0) and [OmniLearn](https://github.com/ViniciusMikuni/OmniLearn) to build a foundation model for event level study.

-# Symmetry Preserving Attention Networks
+## Symmetry Preserving Attention Networks

 A library for training and evaluation SPANets on jet reconstruction tasks.
 Originally developed for `ttbar` analysis, this library now supports arbitrary event topologies and symmetry groups.

-## Version 2 Update
+### Version 2 Update

 We recently pushed an updated version 2 of this library which adds several new features.
 1. New configuration file format with more options on inputs and event topology.